walmartlabs/concord-website/docs/getting-started/processes.md

 - `PREPARING` - the start request is being processed.
 During this status, the Server prepares the initial process state;
 - `ENQUEUED` - the process is ready to be picked up by one of the Agents;
+- `WAITING` - the processes is waiting for "external" conditions (e.g. concurrent execution limits, waiting for another process or lock, etc);
 - `STARTING` - the process was dispatched to an Agent and is being prepared to start on the Agent's side;
 - `RUNNING` - the process is running;